G3ph4z/g3ph4z.github.io/_posts/2024-07-21-crowdstrike-when-the-falcon-strikes-down-the-crowds.md

 ## First response from CrowdStrike

-A few hours into the outage, companies realized what had happened, so CrowdStrike's CEO announced that they were investigating the issue.
+“A few hours into the outage, companies that were taken down realized what had happened and demanded answers from the supplier, so CrowdStrike’s CEO announced that they are investigating the issue.

 ![Desktop View](/assets/img/crowdstrike/george_kurtz_post.png){: width="597" height="370" }

 The first post didn't achieve what it was meant to, at least based on the community's reaction.
-But given the situation's impact, their repone was totally understandable at that time.
+But given the situation's impact, their response was totally understandable at that time.

 ![Desktop View](/assets/img/crowdstrike/random_comment_1.png){: width="591" height="111" }
 ![Desktop View](/assets/img/crowdstrike/random_comment_2.png){: width="588" height="98" }